TokeATJ/Red-Team-Tester-SAAS/agentic-ai-project-showcase/README.md

 ---

 ## 1. Executive Summary

+This is an enterprise-grade, autonomous Red Team Orchestrator, Attack Surface Management (ASM), and Agentic AI Security Platform.
+It is engineered specifically to secure modern cloud applications and autonomous AI agent pipelines against both standard web vulnerabilities and advanced cognitive threats (such as prompt injections, system instructions overrides, and data poisoning).

 The **AEGIS Agentic Security Auditor & Threat Simulation Engine** represents a paradigm shift in continuous Security Audit and GRC (Governance, Risk, and Compliance) automation.
 Powered by a coordinated network of autonomous, specialized AI agents, AEGIS automates passive reconnaissance, DNS intelligence mapping, secure transport probing, and deep-context vulnerability assessments.